zainabch123/auth-roles/README.md

 This is one approach used for fine-tuning user permissions in an app.
 You could take this one step further by replacing the role enum with a model and adding a join table to remove the possibility of adding duplicate permission names.

+**You might need to change the existing tests to satisfy this extension - do so within reason.
+You should try to create your own new tests as well.**

 **Option 2**
 - Switch Bearer auth for a different style of auth (e.g. OAuth2, passport.js)